parkerarob/cursor-eaglepass/TASK_PROGRESS.md

   - [x] Task 3.1: Firebase Integration
 - [x] **Phase 4: Authentication & Security** (Completed)
   - [x] Task 4.1: Google SSO & Role-Based Access
-- [ ] **Phase 5: The Core State Machine** (Next)
+- [x] **Phase 5: The Core State Machine** (Completed)
+  - [x] Task 5.1: State Machine Refactoring
-- [ ] **Phase 6: Real-World Testing**
+- [ ] **Phase 6: Real-World Testing** (In Progress)
+  - [ ] Task 6.1: User Acceptance Testing

 ---

 ## Current Status

-**🎉 Eagle Pass now has a live database and secure authentication!**
+**🎉 Eagle Pass now has a robust, testable state machine architecture!**

-The application has been successfully migrated from mock data to a persistent Firestore database.
-The core pass lifecycle is fully functional with real data.
-We have also implemented a complete Google SSO authentication flow, ensuring that only authorized students (and developers in "dev mode") can access the application.
+The application has been successfully refactored with a clean separation of concerns.
+The core state machine logic is now isolated in a dedicated module with comprehensive test coverage.
+The service layer provides a clean abstraction for Firebase operations, making the system more maintainable and reliable.

+**Key Achievements:**
+- ✅ **Production-Ready Architecture**: Clean separation between UI, business logic, and data access
+- ✅ **Comprehensive Testing**: Full test coverage for all state transitions
+- ✅ **Maintainable Codebase**: Well-documented interfaces and clear responsibility boundaries
+- ✅ **Reliable State Management**: Robust validation and error handling throughout

 **Next Steps:**
-Ready for **Phase 5: The Core State Machine**.
-We will refactor the state transition logic out of the UI components and into a dedicated, testable module to improve maintainability and prepare for more complex features.
+Ready for **Phase 6: Real-World Testing**.
+We will conduct user acceptance testing with actual students and teachers to validate the system works correctly in real-world conditions and gather feedback for any final improvements.